 Acts of investment fraud involve a wide range of conduct, such as:

 - Accounting fraud

 - Estate financing fraud

 - Share/shareholder fraud

-Mail fraud is a non-violent theft crime and is therefore considered a white collar crime.
-These crimes use the U.S. mail or wire services as part of a scheme to defraud other individuals.
-This is a difficult offense to navigate on your own without the legal defense of a Tampa criminal defense lawyer.
-It is important to have an attorney by your side to help ensure that you are not making false statements to the federal investigator.
-Any discovery of a false statement can lead to a serious criminal charge, even if you are innocent.
-Those who are under investigation for the federal criminal offense of mail fraud are suspected of defrauding others by way of the U.S. mail, Federal Express, United Postal Service (UPS), or other private and public carriers.
-If the mail fraud targets a financial institution, the penalties for a conviction may be drastically increased.
+Mail fraud uses U.S. mail or wire services as part of a scheme to defraud other individuals.
+Those under investigation for the federal criminal offense of mail fraud are suspected of defrauding others by way of the U.S. mail, Federal Express, United Postal Service (UPS), or other private and public carriers.

-Mortgage fraud is a type of fraud that is done for the purpose of obtaining favorable monetary results through the technique of deception.
-It constitutes the omission of information on mortgage loan applications and the misrepresentation of facts pertaining to a loan.
-Many of these cases involve a suspicion that the defendant provided them false information that would help them obtain a larger loan then they are qualified for, based on their current economic status.
+Mortgage fraud is a type of fraud done to obtain favorable monetary results through deception.
+It constitutes the omission of information on mortgage loan applications and the misrepresentation of facts about a loan.
+Many of these cases involve a suspicion that the defendant provided them false information that would help them obtain a larger loan than they are qualified for, based on their current economic status.
 In general, mortgage fraud pertains to providing false information on loan or mortgage documents.